 |5||Hat Yai, Songkhla|

 |7||Phan, Chiang Rai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Hat Yai air is currently 4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Hat Yai is currently 4.9 times the WHO annual air quality guideline value

 Moderate 65 US AQI

 |Tuesday, Sep 27|